Rushmitha22/Developing-a-Neural-Network-Regression-Model/README.md

 ## THEORY :
 The objective of this experiment is to design, implement, and evaluate a Deep Learning–based Neural Network regression model to predict a continuous output variable from a given set of input features.

-In many real-world applications—such as house price prediction, temperature forecasting, sales estimation, or demand prediction—the relationship between input variables and the output is non-linear and complex.
-In this experiment, a dataset containing multiple independent variables (features) and a dependent variable (target) is provided.
 The task is to preprocess the data, construct a neural network regression architecture, train the model using backpropagation and gradient descent, and evaluate its performance using appropriate regression metrics such as Mean Squared Error (MSE), Mean Absolute Error (MAE), and R² score.

 ## Neural Network Model :
 <img width="1820" height="1017" alt="Screenshot 2026-02-02 094607EXP1" src="https://github.com/user-attachments/assets/91177b10-6ef2-428c-b60f-6fbbf3c926d2" />